 Emergency (IPC Phase 4) food security coniditons are expected in southeastern Somali region due to worsening drought, uncertain aid delivery, and atypical livestock loss. ?

-WASH: 9.2 million in need of drinking water in Somali, SNNP, Afar, and Oromia regions as a result of the ongoing drought.
+WASH: 10.5 million people need drinking water as a result of the ongoing drought.

-Food: 7.7 million Ethiopians need food assistance, up from 5.6 million stated in January.
-The increase is largely due to the spread of drought in Oromia, Amhara, and SNNP regions, and a lower than expected Meher season production.
+Food: 9.5 million Ethiopians need food assistance, up from 5.6 million stated in January.